 When cocaine addiction is the problem, where do you go for help?
-If you go to a medical-oriented drug rehab, they might try out some Topiramate on you.
-That's a prescription drug that is being tried out for cocaine addiction.
-The only problem is that it makes cocaine withdrawal symptoms worse.
-Perhaps not the best plan.
-Or your doctor may want you to take aripiprazole to combat your cocaine addiction.
-Be sure you check the side effects of this drug before starting this course of treatment: diabetes, rapid weight gain, suicidal thoughts and high blood pressure.
-Take that option off the list too.
+If you go to a medical-oriented drug rehab, they might use prescription drugs as part of the treatment.
+The only problem is that these can make cocaine withdrawal symptoms worse and have side effects such as rapid weight gain, suicidal thoughts and high blood pressure.

 As if cocaine were not bad enough by itself, a growing trend in the US is use of multiple drugs simultaneously.
 Cocaine is often mixed with alcohol, or combined with benzodiazepines such as Valium or Ativan.
 Young people are frequently mixing cocaine, alcohol and marijuana together.

 Combining drugs can create a synergistic effect between the drugs, increasing some effect considered desirable.
 Or it may allay some undesirable effect of a primary drug, such as the crash after taking a stimulant.
 But some combinations also increase toxicity, for example, cocaine and alcohol together increase the toxic load on the heart above what the drugs would achieve without that interaction.
 The second or third drug may alleviate some side effect of the primary drug taken, as well.

 Cocaine may also be used in conjunction with benzodiazepines which are used as sedatives or sleep aids.
 Drugs such as Valium, Ativan and Xanax fit in this category.
 Other people will use cocaine as an upper and heroin as a downer.